mattbierner/blog.mattbierner.com/_posts/2015-09-21-stupid-template-tricks-template-assembler.md

 };
 ```

-This supports instructions overloads easily, and also makes the language somewhat more palatable: `MOV(eax, 1_d)`.
-As for actually generating all those instructions, I used a simple Javascript program to transform a x86 specification XML file into C++ source code.
-The coder generator is pretty horrific code, even by Javascript standards:
+This supports instruction overloads easily, and also makes the language somewhat more palatable: `MOV(eax, 1_d)`.
+As for actually generating all those instructions, I used a simple Javascript program to transform an x86 specification XML file into C++ source code.
+The code generator is pretty horrific code, even by Javascript standards:

 ```js
 var code = `template <${parameters.join(', ')}>